 President Ghani granted this SOSi subsidiary, Southern Development, rights to buy artisanally mined ore.
 Southern Development operates a mineral processing plant on the outskirts of Kabul.

-The inroads made by SOSi and Southern Development into Afghanistan’s mining sector have roots in a 2011 initiative by U.S. special forces to work illegally with members of a pro-government Afghan militia on mining in Kunar province.
+The inroads made by SOSi and Southern Development into Afghanistan’s mineral processing sector have roots in a 2011 initiative by U.S. special forces to work illegally with members of a pro-government Afghan militia on mining in Kunar province.